sylefeb/Silice/learn-silice/Documentation.md

 loops: a cycle in the described circuitry (that is generally bad).
 Silice detects such cases and will issue an error (see also Section <a href="#combloops" data-reference-type="ref" data-reference="combloops">4.6</a>).

+> **Note:** Silice combinational loop detection is not perfect yet.
+Such a problem would typically result in simulation hanging (unable to stabilize the circuit) with Verilator issuing a `UNOPTFLAT` warning.

 #### Declarations.